 Auto save interval: The data is automatically copied into the backup copy in intervals.
 The shorter the saving intervals, the better protected your data is.
 However, the capacity of your internal memory is also used more frequently.
 The preset „ten-minute-interval“ has proven itself to be a reasonable choice here.
 However, if required you may increase or decrease this time interval.

-5. Languages: In the tab „Languages“ you can define the language in which you would like to
+5. Languages: In the tab „Language“ you can define the language in which you would like to

 work with the EXMARaLDA Partitur-Editor .

-Select the language that you would like to use from the drop down list.
+Select the language that you would like to use from the drop-down list.
 Save your settings by clicking OK.
 Then you will have to close and restart the Partitur-Editor.
 After this step, the language change is activated.

-6. Media: In the tab „Media“ you can define, the player that you would like to use for playing audio and video files.
+6. Media: In the tab „Media“ you can define the player that you would like to use for playing audio and video files.

 Usually, the default player (DirectShow on Windows, ELAN-Quicktime on MAC, JMF on Linux) is the best choice.
-In order to activate changed settings, the Editor has to be restarted.
+In order to activate changed settings, the EEditor has to be restarted.
 For further information, please consult the document Audio and Video support in EXMARaLDA.

 Furthermore, you can define different parameters for the behaviour of the time line in the musical score: